alex-bochkarev/bochkarev.io/content/teaching/_index.md

 ### "Mathematics of Quantum Computing"
 ![RPTU Course picture](./rptu-course.png#full-shadow)

-Together with Dr. Schöbel, we taught a two-semester course `MAT-59-15-V-7` at RPTU aimed at BSc and MSc students, where I was responsible for a semester worth of material (second part) called "Quantum Algorithms", with a special emphasis on quantum optimization.
+Together with Dr. Schöbel, we taught a one-semester (14 weeks) course `MAT-59-15-V-7` at RPTU aimed at BSc and MSc students, where I was responsible for a half-semester worth of material (second part) called "Quantum Algorithms", with a special emphasis on quantum optimization.